foreverchnf/2D-face-Caricature/README.md

 ## 1.Prepare Dataset
 ### a.[FERG_DB_256](http://grail.cs.washington.edu/projects/deepexpr/ferg-2d-db.html)
 That's a dataset from Washington University.
-I choose around 700 photos from those characters which has more than 100 from each one with different expressions.
+I choose 776 photos from those characters which has more than 100 from each one with different expressions.
 Use dataset_tool.py to create .tfrecord format.

 <img src="photos/reals.jpg" width="750" height="400" alt="icon"/></div>